AstarusAI/apiDemo/README.md

 Cold start
 If no LUT exists yet for a given lut_name, generation falls back to the base GPT-2-XL behavior.

-A quick demo in python using the requests library is provided in the repo!
+A quick demo in python using the requests library is provided in the repo.
 Happy building!